mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 (mostly Scholars and Sports) demanding greater investment in science.
 Their chants call for the Church of Grandfather to have less influence over the direction of scientific research.
 Questioning any of the demonstrations points the Travellers towards Professor Ankor in the university.

 - Human Casting: A trio of humans are undergoing a casting ceremony in a public park.
 They are being inducted into the Technician caste; as part of this ceremony, they are permitted to eat food normally restricted to the Technician caste and have their fingers surgically altered to be more dextrous.
 The procedure is painful but must be endured to qualify for the caste.
 - Grandfather's Cloak: As milky night falls across Ushen, the Travellers hear the songs of the priests of Grandfather singing a hymn of thanks for another day under the heavenly protection of God.
-If the Travellers investigate, they meet an old Droyne priest who tells them his favourite parable, the story of how the Yaskoti were once evil and misguided, and how Grandfather washed them away in a great gamma-ray burst and then remade them.
+If the Travellers investigate, they meet an old Droyne priest who tells them his favorite parable, the story of how the Yaskoti were once evil and misguided, and how Grandfather washed them away in a great gamma-ray burst and then remade them.
 Travellers who know about the Cloning Machines (see Otherworld ) recognize the root of this myth.
 - Security Forces: The Droyne security forces conduct a drill at the edge of the city.
 The Travellers see armed Droyne flying overhead, escorting an armored zeppelin crammed with artillery weapons.
 - Stellar Anomaly: The Travellers see something unusual in the night sky – a strange flaring light, pulsing then fading.
 It could be a really big ship jumping into orbit...